6 Common Small Business Financing Terms Defined

 If a company is approved for an MCA, they’ll usually receive the funds within 72 hours.
 Then, instead of making regular fixed payments like a traditional loan, the lender will receive a portion of the company’s credit or debit card transactions until they fulfill their obligation.

-MCAs can actually be easier for businesses to qualify for than a standard term loan, because remittance will depend on future credit card sales.
+Cash advances can actually be easier for businesses to qualify for than a standard term loan, because remittance will depend on future credit card sales.
 Businesses will remain current on their repayment even during slow months, because it varies based on total transactions.

 An MCA doesn’t require collateral to get approved.
 There are also few restrictions on how the money can be used, and often none at all.
 If a business experiences a flush month, they’ll be able to speed up the remittance process.